How often does the average person get in a car accident?

 every 18 years

-Who is more likely to get in a car accident?
+What is the percentage of getting in a car accident?

 Does everyone get in a car accident?